websanco/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/maintaining-a-liferay-dxp-installation/patching-liferay/getting-patch-information.md

 # Getting Patch Information

-Having patch level information at your finger tips facilitates maintaining your installation and getting help from Liferay Support.
+You can see patch information at a glance, which helps maintain your installation and get help from Liferay Support.
 The Patching Tool's `info` command lists the following information:

 * Service Pack version
 * Patching Tool version